PolakAllen/pyconst/const/readme.md

 Right now, it's just a framework for modification validation

-We allow the user to assert their sanity when debugging
+We allow the user to assert their sanity when debugging As of version 0.1, only local class attributes are available for assertion

     @nomutate(globals,file)
     def function_that_might_be_mutating_a_global(...)